rclark848/PIRE_Bioinformatics/Day_1_Labs/Hardy-Weinberg_Proportions_Lab.md

 -   **--keep** ------- name of the text file with individuals to include in analysis
 -   **--out** -------- name of the output file

-We will need to calculate HWP for the other two populatiosn as well, so we will run vcftools two more times.
+We will need to calculate HWP for the other two populations as well, so we will run vcftools two more times.
 Type (each on one line)

 ``` bash
 vcftools --vcf /cm/shared/courses/Bioinfo_Workshop/clownfish_data/output.hicov2.snps.only.vcf --hardy --keep P_individuals.txt --out hardy_P